ismasan/jbundle/README.md

 All defined filters will run on the src for all these cases.

+## Versiones file names, jQuery style

+All of the examples above bundle to versioned directories in the "dist" directory.
+If you want jQuery-style file names, where there's no version directory and the version number is part of the file name, you can do this:

+    version '1.6.1', :directory => false

+    bundle 'foo2-[:version].js' do
+      license 'license.txt'
+      file 'file3.js'
+      file 'file4.js'
+    end

+That will produce:

+    'dist/foo-1.6.1.js'
+    'dist/foo-1.6.1.min.js'
+    'dist/foo-1.6.js'
+    'dist/foo-1.6.min.js'

+That works for single-file libraries too:

+    file 'jquery.lightbox.js' => 'jquery.lightbox-[:version].js'

 ## Filters

 You can filter both minified and un-minified source and license content with the filter method